dickhardt/hardt-xauth-protocol/draft-hardt-DIDAP-protocol.md

 # Access Token or Handle Refresh {#Refresh}

-If the Client received a refresh handle and uri from the DS in the initiation response, it creates a refresh token and makes a GET request to the refresh URI, passing the Client constructed refresh token in the HTTP Authorization header with the JOSE parameter.
-The refresh token is constructed the same as the completion token {{CompletionRequest}}.
+If the Client received a refresh handle and uri from the DS in the initiation response, and it wants a fresh access token or handle, it creates a refresh token using the refresh handle in the same manner that the Client creates a completion token {{CompletionToken}}.

+The Client then makes an HTTP GET call to the refresh uri, setting the HTTP Authorization header to have the JOSE parameter, followed by the refresh token.

 The DS will then respond with a refresh response, that is of the same format of the object that contained the refresh handle and uri in the completion response {{CompletionResponse}}.

 A non-normative example of a refresh token header and payload: